mstakias2018/Whittle-School-Studios/README.md

 Read about these in the [annotations](https://paper.dropbox.com/doc/04-Global-Contentful-Notes-KFbCCPZhz9DWRbldpRJEe).

+### Staging

+We have a `SiteInfo` component that provides information on the most recent build when on the staging branch.
+Read more on [Paper](https://paper.dropbox.com/doc/04-Staging-Environment-uvK4leT1LDsMWjFVy2xZM).

 ## Adding Translations

 - Add translations to the JSON object on the [Dev China](https://app.contentful.com/spaces/udx5f2jyw09i/entries/qUHfYUmG8o4MCaEWoukuu)